It’s a huge Manchester derby on Sunday with United having moved above City in the Premier League table as the power shifts again in the North West.

-From Roy Keane to Mario Balotelli, the Manchester derby has produced some of the most memorable moments in Premier League history.
+From Roy Keane to Mario Balotelli, this fixture has produced some of the most memorable moments in Premier League history.

 Man Utd 0-3 Man City, March 2014

-It was City who controlled things when the teams met at Old Trafford in 2014 with Edin Dzeko's first-minute goal setting the tone.
+It was a one-sided affair the last time that the two teams met at Old Trafford with Edin Dzeko’s first-minute goal setting the tone.
 The City striker added another in the early stages of the second half before Yaya Toure capped a miserable afternoon for United boss David Moyes.
-City were superior in every department and the performance was a hint at the sort of form that would ultimately take them to the title as Pellegrini's men won their final five matches of the campaign.
+City were superior in every department and the performance was a hint at the sort of form that would ultimately take them to the title as Manuel Pellegrini’s men won their final five matches of the campaign.

 As for United, they were left languishing well adrift of their rivals in seventh spot.
 Having lost their previous Premier League game at Old Trafford to Liverpool by the same 3-0 scoreline, the defeat left Moyes clinging to his job and he was gone within a month – not helped by his post-match summary of the derby.
 "I think we've played a very good side and it's the sort of standard and level we need to try and aspire to get ourselves to at this moment in time.”